Usage

 Opening and Closing a Context

 After initializing a GPUPerfAPI instance and after the necessary API-specific construct has been created, a context can be opened using the GpaOpenContext function.
-Once a context is open, you can query the available performance counters and create and begin a session.
+Once a context is open you can query information about the hardware device, including the supported sample types, and create and begin a session.
 After you are done using GPUPerfAPI, you should close the context.

 The following methods can be used to open and close contexts: